ezrankayamba/twiga_sales/README.md

-# Distribution
+# Sales Portal
-A distribution information capture tool
+A for managing export sales' documents